 “The Government of Ghana looks forward to further engaging with the Official Creditors to ensure prompt implementation of the agreed terms,” the Finance Minister stated.

-This agreement with the Official Creditors paved the way for IMF Executive Board approval of the first review of the Fund-supported programme, which allowed for the next tranche of IMF financing of $600 million to be disbursed.
+This agreement with the Official Creditors paved the way for IMF Executive Board approval of the first review of the Fund-supported programme, which allowed for the next tranche of IMF financing of US$600 million to be disbursed.

 “The IMF Board Approval should also trigger World Bank Board consideration of US$300 million Development Policy Operation (DPO) financing.
 In addition, the World Bank is expected to support the Ghana Financial Stability Fund with US$250 million to help address the impact of the Domestic Debt Exchange Programme (DDEP) on the financial sector.
 These disbursements are key for Ghana’s economic recovery and ambitious reform agenda.